 George was well known in Cross Village for his maple syrup.
 By the time I came around, Grandpa would drive his late 70's model Jeep CJ down the old logging trails on the property with a large metal drum.
 He would collect the cans that had a good amount of sap, walk them down to the Jeep and empty the contents of the can into the drum through a cloth stretched over it’s opening to filter out any bugs and/or debris.

 George made maple syrup until his last full year of life, though his operation diminished over the years as it became increasingly more difficult to navigate the wooded terrain.
 He passed away in the winter of 1996, and thus ended the family tradition.
 The property is still owned by his children, and the ramshackle old sap house still stands to this day.
+To see more of my Grandpa's old sap house, checkout a short video on my YouTube channel called: My Grandfather's Old Sap House / Sugar Shack (Making Maple Syrup)

 Though the tradition faded with my Grandfather in the early 1990's, Corey was determined to get the fires of the sap boiler going once again; though Corey was under the assumption it would be much later in life, when he would have enough free time to spend a few weeks up north on the old Lasley homestead (i.e. retirement.)
 However, having moved our family to the Blue Ridge Mountains of North Carolina at the tail end of 2018, we were able to make our home on a small property in Zionville loaded with a number of mature sugar maple trees, 30 of them in fact.
-In the winter of 2020, Corey would officially light the fires of my makeshift sap boiler...
+In the winter of 2020, Corey would officially light the fires of a makeshift sap boiler...

 The 2020 maple sugaring season was fairly successful considering that it was my first run.
 Despite having about 30 mature sugar maple trees on my 1.5 acre lot, because this was my first go at this, I had only 8 taps running.
 The season caught me a bit off guard, as I was thinking in terms of Michigan’s typical season, which, if memory served me correctly was typically in later March, even as late as early April.
 2020 maple sugar season in North Carolina however started here at the tail end of January.